alejandroarmas/alejandroarmas.github.io/_posts/2020-04-22-Convolution.md

 ## Conclusion

-Now the real incredible part is now that we are capable of characterizing the entire system simply the transmittion of some instantaneous excitation into the system!
+Now the real incredible part is now that we are capable of characterizing the entire system simply by the transmittion of some instantaneous excitation into the system!

 ## References